 Instapage pixels fire on page load or on specific actions such as form submissions, element clicks or, for external tracking, on-page visit on another page where the external tracking script is present and set to load once the page loads.
 You can learn more about setting up conversion goals here: https://d.pr/Tica2x

 Once the Instapage landing page loads, the tracking pixel for the visit is triggered and sent to our system.

 The tracking is based on cookies.
 This means that when a new visitor (that does not have an Instapage cookie associated with the specific landing page being visited) lands on the page, he/she is counted as a unique visitor.

-Any returning visitor (visitors who came back in a 365-day timeframe from their first visit) will be counted as non-unique and will add to the total number of visitors associated with the landing page.
-The cookie expiration for the visit pixel is set to 12 months from the moment the first visit occurs.
+Any returning visitor (visitors who came back in a 3-day timeframe from their first visit) will be counted as non-unique and will add to the total number of visitors associated with the landing page.
+The cookie expiration for the visit pixel is set to 3 days from the moment the first visit occurs.

 A. Potential causes for Instapage pixels not working properly